 Squid ink is often used in Mediterranean dishes, such as black pasta or black seafood paella.
 The taste of squid ink is slightly salty and fishy - as you would expect.
 However, when used in small amounts, you cannot detect a seafood taste.

 Activated charcoal is a very fine flavourless powder.
 It's made from charcoal that has been treated with oxygen.
 As a supplement it is used to trap toxins and gases.
 Read more about the benefits of activated charcoal here.

-I went with the activated charcoal because I already had some in my supplements box.
+I decided on a charcoal burger bun because I already had some charcoal in my supplements box.
 However, both work equally well.

-We all know that regular brioche burger buns are made with milk, yeast and of course wheat.
-Surely delicious, but not low carb!
+We all know that regular brioche burger buns are made with milk, yeast and of course bread flour.
+Surely delicious, but wheat flour is not low carb!

-I do have this recipe for Pull-Apart Bread Rolls which contains yeast and COULD be used to make black buns.
-However, I did not want to wait for the buns to rise.
+I do have this recipe for pull-apart bread rolls which contains yeast and COULD be used to make black buns.
+However, I did not want to wait hours for the buns to rise in a warm place.

-It turned out to be perfect for fluffy hamburger buns... that happen to be black!
+It turned out to be perfect for a fluffy black hamburger bun!